-The BMW 7-Series makes a tremendous technological leap with every generation.
-And rather than keeping its transcendence to what’s under the hood or to technology on the dash, the sixth-generation 2016 BMW 7-Series learns a bit from BMW’s carbon-fiber "i" cars inside and underneath.
+The BMW 7-Series makes tremendous technological leaps with every generation.
+And rather than keeping its transcendence to what's under the hood or to technology on the dash, the sixth-generation 2016 BMW 7-Series learns a bit from BMW's carbon-fiber "i" cars underneath and inside.

-The 2016 7-Series is about the same size as the outgoing car, yet it’s built on a new Carbon Core platform that uses a combination of carbon fiber-reinforced plastic (CFRP), ultra-tensile steels, and aluminum to cut up to 90 pounds there alone.
-The 7-Series’ doors and hood are made of aluminum, lighter weight suspension components cut 15 percent of the unsprung mass, and BMW notes that the 7-Series keeps a perfect 50/50 weight distribution.
+The 2016 7-Series is about the same size as the outgoing car, yet it's built on a new platform and from a combination of ultra-tensile steels, carbon fiber-reinforced plastic, and aluminum.
+BMW says it's lost 190 pounds.
+The 7-Series' doors and hood are aluminum, lighter weight suspension components cut unsprung mass, and BMW notes that the 7-Series keeps ideal 50/50 weight distribution.

 BMW keeps the exterior design of the 7-Series remarkably clean, and it builds on the classic sport-sedan proportions that the brand has reestablished with the current 3-Series and 5-Series models.
-Just as we’ve seen in BMW’s recently renewed utility vehicles, there’s a larger, taller version of the brand’s twin-kidney grille—a so-called Active Kidney Grille that manages airflow for efficiency—while a beautifully sculpted beltline crease rises from the hood and continues, in subtle fashion, all the way to the rear lamps and a chrome accent bar across the rear.
+Just as we've seen in BMW's recently renewed utility vehicles, there's a taller, larger version of the brand's dual-kidney grille that also serves as an air intake-while a lovely sculpted crease rises from the hood to continue subtly all the way to the rear lamps and a chrome accent bar across the rear.
 A chiseled piece of brightwork starts behind the front wheelwells, where it incorporates an air breather, and continues along the lower side of the vehicle, taking visual weight out of the car's profile.

 Inside, BMW continues some of the design themes it's already embarked upon with other recent vehicles.
 The instrument panel gets more shelf-like and horizontal than ever.
 There's more brightwork here than in the outgoing 7-Series, with a satin-metallic look that also involves the facing for climate and audio controls.
 Yet the look remains relatively formal.

-The 7-Series isn’t just the flagship of the BMW line but also the debut stage for leading-edge technology features that eventually trickle down to the brand’s other models.
+On the technology front, the 7-Series isn't just the flagship of the BMW line but also the debut stage for leading-edge technology features that eventually trickle down to the brand's other models.
 This model is no exception.
-There’s a new Gesture Control feature for the iDrive interface, as well as a newly available wireless charging system.
-The head-up display covers a larger area, and a second-generation Night Vision 2 system adds pedestrian detection, while new Adaptive Headlamps now take into account speed, steering angle and yaw.
+There's a new wireless charging system for smartphones, and gesture control for iDrive.
+The head-up display occupies more of the front glass, and night vision and adaptive headlights return with even more capability.

-BMW is finally caving to touch-screen technology in its cars as well.
-The 2016 7-Series, with iDrive 5.0, includes a big 12.3-inch landscape-oriented touchscreen display.
-Bowers & Wilkins surround sound, with 1,400 watts and 16 speakers, should help take care of your entertainment needs, too.
+BMW is finally caving to finger-driven technology in its cars as well.
+The 7-Series now has a large 12.3-inch touchscreen.
+A Bowers & Wilkins surround sound system, with 1,400 watts of power and 16 speakers, takes care of the aural needs of passengers.

 According to the the EPA, the 2016 BMW 740i is rated at 21 mpg city, 29 highway, 24 combined.
 The 750i was rated 17/25/20 mpg; adding all-wheel drive drops those numbers by roughly one mpg across the board.